Sarasota, Florida: Newspaper

-2021 U-18 Baseball World Cup

-Sarasota and Bradenton together held the 2021 U-18 Baseball World Cup.

-Other recreational activities

-Sarasota is home of the Whiskey Obsession Festival, the largest whiskey festival in Florida.
-Established in 2013, the festival features several hundred whiskies from around the world.
-Dozens of professional brand ambassadors and distillers participate in the festival by participating in a panel discussion, leading classes and tastings.

 Transportation

 Airports

-The major airport in the area is Sarasota-Bradenton International Airport which is shared by Sarasota and Manatee counties.
+The major airport in the area is Sarasota-Bradenton International Airport (SRQ) which is shared by Sarasota and Manatee counties.
 Since being opened in 1941, it has been the area's major airport.
 Before this, Lowe's Field functioned as the main airport for the Sarasota Area from 1929 to 1941.

 Five airlines offer service out of the airport to locations primarily in the United States and Canada.
 The airport serves more than 1,300,000 passengers per year.
 The airport holds full port of entry status providing U.S. Customs inspections for international travelers.
-St. Petersburg-Clearwater International Airport and Tampa International Airport are located about an hour north from Sarasota, and Southwest Florida International Airport in Ft.
+St. Petersburg-Clearwater International Airport and Tampa International Airport are located about an hour north of Sarasota, and Southwest Florida International Airport in Ft.
 Myers an hour and 45 min south of Sarasota.
-All 3 offer a wider range of national and international flights.
+All three offer a wider range of national and international flights.

 Public transit

-Sarasota County Area Transit has a bus service called SCAT which offers service throughout the county and also offers limited connections with Manatee County Area Transit.
+Sarasota County Area Transit has a bus service called Breeze which offers service throughout the county and also offers limited connections with Manatee County Area Transit.
 Sarasota County has joined the Tampa Bay Area Regional Transportation Authority to plan and build future transportation infrastructure including light rail, commuter rail and longer range bus service.

 Rail

 A key issue is providing Sarasota with access to the Florida High Speed Rail.
 The Seaboard Coast Line ran intercity train service to the city until 1971.
-There is no Amtrak train which stops in Sarasota, but Amtrak provides Thruway bus service at Sarasota Station, located approximately 2 miles from the city limits of Sarasota, to the nearest Amtrak terminal in Tampa.
+There is no Amtrak train which stops in Sarasota, but Amtrak provides Amtrak Thruway at Sarasota Station, located approximately 2 miles from the city limits of Sarasota, to the nearest Amtrak terminal in Tampa.
 A freight-only rail line operated by Seminole Gulf Railway does serve industries in Sarasota.
 The Seaboard Coast Line ran the last passenger train, the West Coast Champion, to the company's depot on 1971.

 Water

 As a city located on the Gulf of Mexico, water transportation is a key consideration.
-The Intracoastal Waterway is a 3000 mi waterway providing water access to and from the Atlantic coast for tugs, barges and leisure boats.
+The Intracoastal Waterway is a 3000 mi waterway providing water access to and from the Atlantic coast for tugs, barges, and leisure boats.
 Port Manatee and the Port of Tampa both provide nearby deep water ports.
 Port Manatee provides cargo service primarily while the Port of Tampa is more diverse.
 Port Manatee formerly even had a cruise line, Regal Cruise Line from 1993–2003.
 It was seized by U.S Marshals on April 18, 2003, for not being maintained.
 The waterway enters Sarasota Bay which provides access to downtown Sarasota at the city pier.